 Treatment

 Treatment involves taking a course of antibiotics.
-In order to clear the infection, it’s important to take your entire course of antibiotics as directed, even if you begin to feel better.
+To clear the infection, doctors recommend taking your entire course of antibiotics as directed, even if you begin to feel better.

-It’s also important that sexual partners get treatment as well.
-This helps to reduce the chance of your infection coming back.
+Doctors recommend sexual partners get treatment as well.
+This helps to reduce the chance of the infection coming back.

 In rare situations, surgery may be needed to help treat PID.
 This is typically the case if a pocket of pus called an abscess has formed or ruptured in your pelvic area due to the infection.

-Ovarian torsion is when your ovary twists around the ligaments that are holding it in its place in your pelvic area.
+Ovarian torsion occurs when your ovary twists around the ligaments that hold it in place.
 This can cut off the blood supply to the ovary and cause the ovarian tissue to die.

 Most often, ovarian torsion happens due to a mass on the ovary.
 This can be due to: